gr0uch/simulacra/README.md

 ## Usage

 Simulacra.js uses plain old HTML with nothing that is coupled with implementation for templating.
-Here's a sample template, note that it's just a `<template>` tag without any data-binding attributes:
+Here's a sample template:

 ```html
 <template id="product">